cforall/resolv-proto/lab_notes.md

+## 12-18 Jan 2018 ##
+* Upgrade code analyzer and fake code generator to handle generic types

 ## 11 Jan 2018 ##
 * Fixed second bug in TD resolver
+* Started work on code analysis for generic types

 ## 10 Jan 2018 ##
 * Built new assertion resolver, seems to work